CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/README.md

 **6.Final Project Publishing**
 **Required for all students**
-March 8, 11am-1pm, 208b Butler Library (Studio@Butler)
+March 29, 11am-1pm, 208b Butler Library (Studio@Butler)
-Exercise due March 29
+Exercise due April 5
 In this required module students will learn how to compose a document using markdown, a very simple markup language, and how to publish this document as a webpage using Jekyll and github pages.
-All students are required to attend this session and to use this format for the submission of their final projects.
+All students are required to complete this tutorial and to use this format for the submission of their final projects.